project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 .. figure:: diagrams/logic_gates.png
     :alt: The symbols for a NOT, AND, OR and XOR.

-    Four simple 'logic gates' which compute a simple boolean function.
+    Four simple 'logic gates' which each compute a simple boolean function.
 The 'truth tables' below enumerate the output values of each gate for every possible input.